Sun-Drenched Shenanigans: What to Do in Dominican Republic for 1 Week Without Requiring Therapy Afterward

 Your Day-By-Day Breakdown Of What To Do In Dominican Republic For 1 Week

-Crafting the perfect week in the Dominican Republic requires strategic planning that maximizes beach time while minimizing sunburn recovery days.
-This seven-day itinerary carves a path through the country’s greatest hits—from Instagram-worthy beaches to colonial architecture old enough to make European tourists shrug indifferently.
+Crafting the perfect week in the Dominican Republic requires strategic planning that maximizes beach time while minimizing sunburn recovery days, which is why planning a trip to Dominican Republic properly can make or break your vacation.
+This seven-day itinerary carves a path through the country’s greatest hits—from Instagram-worthy beaches to colonial architecture old enough to make European tourists shrug indifferently, covering the best things to do in Dominican Republic for every type of traveler.
 Pack your sense of adventure, several bottles of sunscreen, and clothes that forgive tropical food indulgences.

 Days 1-2: Punta Cana Beach Bliss